ilent2/otslm/docs/Iter-Package.rst

 The constraints could include a particular incident illumination or a desired far-field intensity or phase pattern.
 Components that are not constrained are free to change.
-The algorith was originally described in
+The algorithm was originally described in

    R. W. Gerchberg, O. A Saxton W.,
-   A practical algorithm for the deter-mination of phase from image and diffraction plane pictures, Optik 35(1971) 237-250 (Nov 1971).
+   A practical algorithm for the determination of phase from image and diffraction plane pictures, Optik 35(1971) 237-250 (Nov 1971).

 Details about the algorithm can be found on the `Wikipedia page <https://en.wikipedia.org/wiki/Gerchberg%E2%80%93Saxton_algorithm>`__.
-A sketch of the algorithm for generating a target amplitude pattern using a phase-only device is shown bellow:
+A sketch of the algorithm for generating a target amplitude pattern using a phase-only device is shown below:

 1. Generate initial guess for the SLM phase pattern :math:`P`.
 2. Calculate output for phase pattern: :math:`\text{Proj}(P) \rightarrow O`.